 Professor Dermot Kelleher has served as an outside director of the Company since May 2008.
-Professor Kelleher is currently Principal at the Faculty of Medicine at Imperial College London and Dean of the Lee Kong Chian School of Medicine Singapore, a partnership between Imperial College London and Nanyang Technological University (NTU), which was formed in 2010.
-From 2004 to 2012 he was Head of the School of Medicine and Vice Provost for Medical Affairs at Trinity College, Dublin, Ireland.
-His research interests are broad ranging in the fields of Gastroenterology, Immunology and Molecular Biology and over a distinguished thirty year career he has led significant research projects in this field.
+Professor Kelleher is currently Vice President (Health) and Dean of the Faculty of Medicine at Imperial College London and Dean of the Lee Kong Chian School of Medicine Singapore, a partnership between Imperial College London and Nanyang Technological University (NTU), which was formed in 2010.
+From 2004 to 2012 he was Head of the School of Medicine and Vice Provost for Medical Affairs at Trinity College, Dublin, Ireland where he led the development of the Institute of Molecular Medicine and Molecular Medicine Ireland.
+His research interests have focused on gastrointestinal infectious and inflammatory diseases and over a distinguished thirty year career he has led significant research projects in this field.
 Alongside his notable academic appointments he has served as a visiting research scientist with a major pharmaceutical company and has been a founder of a number of biotechnology companies.

 Declan McKeon has served as an outside director of the Company since April 2010.
 Mr. McKeon was a partner in PricewaterhouseCoopers from 1986 to 2007.
-His roles included leadership of the audit and business advisory team for PricewaterhouseCoopers Ireland, membership on the PwC Europe audit and business advisory services executive and market sector lead for consumer and industrial products.
+His roles included leadership of the audit and business advisory team for PricewaterhouseCoopers Ireland, membership of the PwC Europe audit and business advisory services executive and market sector leader for consumer and industrial products.
 Mr. McKeon is a non-executive director of Ryanair plc, remains a consultant to PricewaterhouseCoopers and sits on the audit committee of the Royal College of Surgeons in Ireland.
 Mr. McKeon holds a Bachelor of Commerce and Masters in Business Studies from University College Dublin and is a Fellow of The Institute of Chartered Accountants in Ireland.